Long Branch Racetrack: Notable races

 The first Cup and Saucer Stakes, for Canadian two-year-olds, was run on October 13, 1937, at Long Branch.
 It was originally known as Mrs. Orpen's Cup and Saucer Handicap, named after Abe Orpen's wife.
 The first winner over the one mile and 70 yards distance was Suffern, owned by Harry C. Hatch and ridden by Charlie McTague.
 It had 18 entrants.
 It had a purse of CA$5,000, the richest race for two-year-olds in Canada.

-In 1938, Long Branch inaugurated the Canadian International Stakes, (first known as the Long Branch Championship) open to all thoroughbreds three-years-old and older.
-The first race was held on October 10, 1938 and was won by the three-year-old Bunty Lawless, ridden by Tommy Aimers and owned by Willie Morrissey.
+In 1938, Long Branch inaugurated the Canadian International Stakes, (first known as the Long Branch Championship) open to all thoroughbreds three years old and older.
+The first race was held on October 10, 1938, and was won by the three-year-old Bunty Lawless, ridden by Tommy Aimers and owned by Willie Morrissey.
 Bunty Lawless would win the race again three years later, in 1941.

 Other prominent races held by the Long Branch Jockey Club included the Orpen Memorial for three- and four-year-olds foaled in Canada, and the Long Branch Handicap for three-year-olds and up.

 Other events

 The track was used for other events.
-On July 12, 1925, the Orangeman Parade of Long Branch ended at the track where former Toronto Mayor Thomas Church along with Ontario Minister of Highways George Stewart Henry took the salute.
+On July 12, 1925, the Orangeman Parade of Long Branch ended at the track where former Toronto Mayor and then Toronto North MP Thomas Church along with MPP for York East and Ontario Minister of Highways George Stewart Henry took the salute.
 On August 8, 1925, the West York Conservatives held a picnic at Long Branch.
 Over 15,000 attended, including members' families.
 Boy Scouts and Girl Guides held activities for member's children.
 The children's activities drowned out the political speakers (Forbes Godfrey and Henry Drayton) and they had to cut their comments short.
 The track was loaned to the Conservatives by Orpen.

 On September 17, 1935, a Stinson Detroiter made an emergency landing at the racetrack after a violent confrontation between the pilot of the aircraft and baseball player Len Koenecke, who was found to have died of his wounds.

 A Liberal Party rally was held on September 18, 1938, where Ontario Premier Mitchell Hepburn spoke.

 Legacy

 The site is today part of an industrial area in Etobicoke, including a large Goodyear Tire facility.
 Along Horner Avenue at the railway line, there remains a column from the south entrance and a grove of trees leading north, marking the entranceway.
-The site is marked by a historical plaque.
+The site is marked by a historical plaque next to the remaining brick/stone pillar of the former track entrance.

 The two stakes races originated at Long Branch - the Canadian International Stakes and the Cup and Saucer Stakes - are continued today at Woodbine Racetrack in north Etobicoke.